-High pressure water jetting can clean heat exchanger thoroughly and efficiently.
+High pressure water jetting can be used for heat exchanger cleaning.
 Deposits and other particles can get lodged in the heat exchanger tubing, reducing the efficiency of heat transfer.
 Any reduction can result in higher expenditures for the operator.
-Use JETECH water jetting equipment to keep your heat exchanger running at its full efficiency.
+Use Africatuff water jetting equipment to keep your heat exchanger running at its full efficiency.

 Typically, a high-pressure water jet heat exchanger cleaning system involves a small nozzle placed on the end of either a rigid tube or a flexible hose.
 The high-pressure water jet removes scale, rust, residue, and other deposits.
 The waste is washed away with the water.

 To keep today’s ultra-efficient heat exchanger systems operating at peak efficiency, petrochemical and refining facilities must clean their tubes thoroughly and regularly to keep them clear of process related deposits.
 Such deposits can drastically limit the system’s ability to transfer heat, driving operating costs substantially higher.
 Adding indirect costs like downtime and compliance with safety and environmental regulations, the pressure on tight operations budgets’ becomes intense.
 To meet this challenge, more and more companies today are cleaning tubes with Ultra high pressure (UHP) water jetting (20,000 to 40,000 psi, or 1,400 to 2,800 bar).

 Water jetting has been widely used for product removal and industrial cleaning for some 40 years.
 It removes hardened deposits thoroughly and cost-effectively, often saving thousands of dollars / rand /pounds while significantly improving productivity.
 Semi-automated systems, for example, can clean 100 tubes 75% faster than manual methods, depending on the size of the tube bundle and the material being cleaned out.
 Fully automated systems can clean them 90% faster than manual.

 A UHP tube cleaning system typically involves a small nozzle placed on the end of either a rigid tube (for straight line cleaning) or a small flexible hose (for tubes with bends).
 Water from a pump unit is fed through the tube or hose and exits the nozzle at a speed and pressure that removes even the hardest residues, rust and scale.
 The waste material is then flushed out of the tubes and rinsed away.